karelia/CurlHandle/Documentation/Building Libraries-template.md

 	brew install automake (should show ver 1.12.6 installing) (also note the cool beer mug emoji when brew is done :-P )

+    brew install pkg-config
+    brew install libtool

+There is a script {{Scripts/install-tools.sh}} which you can run to perform these steps.

 ## Fetch Code